CREATIVE WRITING FELLOWSHIPS: Need Help?

 - Specific components of your application

-If, after looking over our guidelines and the answers in this section, you'd still like to speak to an Arts Endowment staff member, please call our Literature Fellowships Hotline at 202-682-5034 or email us at LitFellowships@arts.gov.
+If, after looking over our guidelines and the answers in this section, you'd still like to speak to a staff member, call our Literature Fellowships Hotline at 202-682-5034 or email us at LitFellowships@arts.gov.

 It could be because your version of Adobe Reader is incompatible with the Grants.gov system.
-You can find a list of supported versions of Adobe Reader here.
-Try Grants.gov's Adobe Test Package, or contact Grants.gov directly to check if your version is compatible.
+You can find a list of supported versions of Adobe Reader here, or contact Grants.gov directly to check if your version is compatible.
+You can also try using the Webforms, which allow you to complete the forms online without downloading and do not require you to have Adobe Reader.

 Which internet browser should I use to file my application?

 According to Grants.gov, Internet Explorer is the recommended browser.
 However, we've found that other browsers will work, too.
-If you have trouble downloading the application package, try using a different browser.
 Mac users who have download and/or upload issues should try using Google Chrome or Firefox.
-If you still can't download the package, contact the Grants.gov Contact Center at 1-800-518-4726.
+If you have trouble downloading the application forms, try using a different browser or try using the Webforms instead.
+If you are still having trouble accessing the forms, contact the Grants.gov Contact Center at 1-800-518-4726.

 You'll only find the attachments form on Grants.gov.
-Although the attachments form has 15 attachment buttons, you will submit only four attachments with your application:
+Although the attachments form has 15 attachment buttons, you will submit only two attachments with your application:

 - Your manuscript